An abstract characterization for projections in operator systems: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Ivan Todorov for pointing us towards the reference \cite{lupini2020perfect} and Thomas Sinclair for helpful comments on an earlier version of this manuscript.
+The authors would like to thank Ivan Todorov for pointing us towards the reference \cite{lupini2020perfect}, Brent Nelson and Thomas Sinclair for helpful comments on an earlier version of this manuscript, and the referee for their careful reading of the manuscript.
 This research was initiated at the conference ``QLA meets QIT," which was funded by the NSF grant DMS-1600857 and the Yue Lin Lawrence Tong Endowment Fund, Purdue University.
 The first author was supported by a Purdue Research Foundation Grant from the Department of Mathematics, Purdue University.